 Wait…this was supposed to be about me, not my writing.

 I'm a writey person who loves to write.
-Always wanderlusting, twitterpating, kinking, and geeking.
-There's time for hockey and cupcakes, too.
+Always wanderlusting, twitterpating, kinking, cooking, baking, and geeking.
+There’s time for hockey and family, too.
 But mostly, I just love to write.